lcmhhhhhh/lcmTestPage/docs/troubleshooting.md

   - **Solution:**
     Either stop the other process that is using the port or configure the MCP server to use a different port.

-- **Error: Command not found (when attempting to run Gemini CLI with `gemini`).**
+- **Error: Command not found (when attempting to run VeCLI with `vecli`).**
-  - **Cause:** Gemini CLI is not correctly installed or it is not in your system's `PATH`.
+  - **Cause:** VeCLI is not correctly installed or it is not in your system's `PATH`.
   - **Solution:**
-    The update depends on how you installed Gemini CLI:
+    The update depends on how you installed VeCLI:
-    - If you installed `gemini` globally, check that your `npm` global binary directory is in your `PATH`.
-You can update Gemini CLI using the command `npm install -g @google/gemini-cli@latest`.
+    - If you installed `vecli` globally, check that your `npm` global binary directory is in your `PATH`.
+You can update VeCLI using the command `npm install -g @vecli/vecli@latest`.
-    - If you are running `gemini` from source, ensure you are using the correct command to invoke it (e.g., `node packages/cli/dist/index.js ...`).
-To update Gemini CLI, pull the latest changes from the repository, and then rebuild using the command `npm run build`.
+    - If you are running `vecli` from source, ensure you are using the correct command to invoke it (e.g., `node packages/cli/dist/index.js ...`).
+To update VeCLI, pull the latest changes from the repository, and then rebuild using the command `npm run build`.

 - **Error: `MODULE_NOT_FOUND` or import errors.**
   - **Cause:** Dependencies are not installed correctly, or the project hasn't been built.